STRML/babel.github.io/docs/plugins/transform-react-inline-elements.md

 package: babel-plugin-transform-react-inline-elements
 ---

-Converts JSX elements to object literals like `{type: 'div', props: ...}` instead of calls to `React.createElement`.
+Create JSX elements more quickly by using a stripped-down helper function instead of calls to `React.createElement`.
+This [skips a loop through props](https://github.com/babel/babel/pull/2972#issue-116267142) which leads to improved performance.

+Careful with this optimization!
+If you use a Symbol polyfill, be sure to make it global and export the global before importing React.
+If you don't, this optimization [will break on older browsers](https://github.com/facebook/react/issues/5138#issue-110986133).

 This transform **should be enabled only in production** (e.g., just before minifying your code) because although they improve runtime performance, they make warning messages more cryptic and skip important checks that happen in development mode, including propTypes.